 somewhat not intact is The Worley Gig Archives page, where you’ll find carefully preserved, direct links to the first 39 editions of the rad monthly column that spawned this awesome website, as well as links to a selection of the mind-blowing interviews I conducted for Pandemonium over a span of countless years, including:

 Nick Rhodes and Warren Cuccurullo of Duran Duran

 Anne Dudley and Paul Morley of the Art of Noise

 You Am I’s Tim Rogers

 And my Vintage Jello Biafra Interview from 1997!
 Woo!

-While performing a cursory trawl through my archives an hour or so ago, I suddenly realized that I had neglected to archive my interviews with Nick Rhodes (2000) and Simon LeBon (1997) of Duran Duran.
-I also discovered an old (2000) interview with Dweezil Zappa, and these three interviews have now been added to the archives (under Ink19) at This Link.
-The Duran Duran and Dweezil Zappa interviews are definitely among my best work, and I am happy to have them here for you now, on the one and only Worleygig.com!
+While performing a cursory trawl through my archives an hour or so ago, I suddenly realized that I had neglected to archive my interviews with Nick Rhodes (2000) and Dweezil Zappa (2000), which can be accessed by clicking on those hyper links!
+These interviews are definitely among my best work, and I am happy to share them with you now!